 Adding to that, for a variety of reasons, people are working longer than ever today.
 It’s not unusual for a manager to have a 25-year-old and a 65-year-old on the same team; something that was very rare 20 years ago.
 And there are still the Gen Xers, who seem to get almost no media attention, yet who occupy a significant portion of the workforce.

 Oh, and here’s another thing – there’s been a lot written about millennials.
 But, by 2020, a whole new generation will be coming into the workforce: “Generation Z” (people born after the mid-1990s).
 Who knows what their collective personality will be like?

 All of these generations have different expectations, different preferred methods of communication and different worldviews.
 And yet somehow, managers need to turn them all into one cohesive unit.

 The role of manager will be challenging over the next five years.
 As you can see, you can count one thing: change.
 Change in the market, change in hiring trends, change in employee demographics and expectations.

 So what’s the best strategy for managers moving forward?
 To embrace this change as much as they can and strive to always be learning.
 Along with being the best way to prepare themselves to handle it, it’ll also set the example to the rest of their team that this change presents a great opportunity, if handled correctly.

 And, for organizations, the same can be said on a broader scale – if you can teach these skills to your managers, you'll have a huge advantage moving forward.

-TELL US ABOUT THE TALENT YOU’RE LOOKING FOR.
+TELL US ABOUT THE JOBS OR TALENT YOU’RE LOOKING FOR.
 Get in touch with us today!

 Available To You